goodloop/autoware_auto_mirror/docs/index.md

 # Getting started

-* First, install Autoware.Auto: @subpage installation
+* First, install Autoware.Auto: @subpage installation.
-* After that, continue with @subpage usage
+* After that, continue with @subpage usage.

 # Contributing
 * @subpage building has instructions and troubleshooting for compiling Autoware.Auto.